awagmi/quartz/content/notes/Layer Zero Whitepaper.md

 This is a summary of the whitepaper in the URL above.

 ## TLDR
-[Layer Zero](notes/Layer%20Zero.md) - a Trustless Omnichain interoperability protocol
+[LayerZero](notes/LayerZero.md) - a Trustless Omnichain interoperability protocol
 - Allows 2 separate blockchains to communicate using 2 independent components
 	- Basically, you get these two independent components to make sure the transactions are valid from the sender before the receiver decides to anything
 - General communication layer, NOT a blockchain